edenbd50/CryptoBull-Claim-Check/README.md

 #  CryptoBull-Claim-Check

-Python web app Proof of concept, API that checks whether a certian Crypto Bull Society's Bull has claimed its Crypto Bear
+Python web app Proof of concept,an API that checks whether a certain Crypto Bull Society's Bull has claimed its Crypto Bear

 Demo: https://bit.ly/3uReaK4